Recipe: Skinny Gingerbread Cupcakes With Icing

 - Add 1 egg and 1/4 cup molasses and beat again until mixed well.

-- Add in flour, baking soda, ground ginger, cinnamon, nutmeg, and vanilla into the mixing bowl and stir well blending all the ingredients.
+- Add in flour, baking powder, ground ginger, cinnamon, nutmeg, and vanilla into the mixing bowl and stir well blending all the ingredients.

 - Spoon batter into cupcake papers about 2/3 full and bake for approx 25 minutes or until you can stick a toothpick in the center of the cupcakes and it comes out clean.
 Take cupcakes out and let cool 20 minutes before frosting.